dart-lang/language/working/augmentation-libraries/feature-specification.md

     Synthetic setters cannot be augmented with metadata or doc comments.

-*   **Augmenting a getter and/or setter with a variable:** This is a compile-time error in all cases.
-Augmenting an abstract or external variable with a variable is also a compile-time error, as those are actually just syntax sugar for getter/setter pairs and do not have an initializer that you can augment. *An augmenting variable replaces its augmented variable’s initializer expression, and that can only be done on a declaration that can have an initializer expression.*
+*   **Augmenting a getter and/or setter with a variable:** This is a compile-time error in all cases. *Augmenting an abstract or external variable with a variable is also a compile-time error, as those are actually just syntax sugar for a getter and possibly a setter.
+An augmenting variable replaces its augmented variable’s initializer expression, and that can only be done on a declaration that can have an initializer expression.*

     We may decide in the future to allow augmenting abstract getters, setters, or variables with variables, but for now you can instead use the following